-Transcript Identification: January 19, 2017 Positioning Level 1 Level 2 Transcript Level 3 Diamond (Content) (Narrator- Excerpts & (Ideological) Elements: (foregrounds Interlocutor) Multimodal Dimitri) (foregrounds Actions interlocutors) Social Forces Explaining: Explaining & Co- "for our bridge, Dimitri's intent of Discursive Dimitri's intent is explaining with we we tried to within the larger Acts to explain the Hudson as make something Discourse is to way the bridge teammates like, it would prove his success THINK: operates be" as a bridge what is the The project is not engineer illocutionary NOTE: Non- just his, it is theirs.
+Positioning Level 1 Level 2 Transcript Level 3 Diamond (Content) (Narrator- Excerpts & (Ideological) Elements: (foregrounds Interlocutor ) Multimodal Dimitri) (foregrounds Actions interlocutors) Social Forces Explaining: Explaining & Co- "for our bridge, Dimitri's intent of Discursive Dimitri's intent is explaining with we we tried to within the larger Acts to explain the Hudson as make something Discourse is to way the bridge teammates like, it would prove his success THINK: operates be" as a bridge what is the The project is not engineer illocutionary NOTE: Non- just his, it is theirs.
 "And then we force (intent specific There is dual would pull it of the references to ownership over up." speaker) of materials make it both the project and this speech difficult to the explanation.
 (Overlapping act and/or determine This can be seen dialogue) action?
 This Dimitri's through the act/action can relationship to consistent use of have more the materials the words "we" and than one themselves. "our." social force at Other modes of each level. data may shed light on this.
 It is necessary to analyze actions as well.
-Storylines Successful bridge Successful "So, for our Dimitri and building teamwork to build a bridge, we we Hudson are THINK: bridge tried to make veterans at bridge What is going Although the something like, building and • .1 • Dimitri and his on in this turns of talk are Dimitri and his it would be not engineering. on in this speech act/ turns of talk are dominated by partner were trying it would be not a drawbridge." engineering. engineering. speech act/ dominated by partner were trying engineering. speech act/ action?
-What dominated by Dimitri, the partner were trying to make a bridge. a drawbridge." engineering. speech act/ action?
-What is the possible dominated by Dimitri, the actions and partner were trying to make a bridge.
-They create the a drawbridge." engineering. speech act/ action?
-What is the possible goal or dominated by Dimitri, the actions and specific dialogue partner were trying to make a bridge.
-They create the storyline by a drawbridge."
-ACTIONS: both boys work engineering. speech act/ action?
-What is the possible goal or purpose of the dominated by Dimitri, the actions and specific dialogue allude to the fact partner were trying to make a bridge.
-They create the storyline by demonstrating how a drawbridge."
-ACTIONS: both boys work together to put engineering. speech act/ action?
-What is the possible goal or purpose of the actions or dominated by Dimitri, the actions and specific dialogue allude to the fact that the boys are partner were trying to make a bridge.
-They create the storyline by demonstrating how the bridge was a drawbridge."
-ACTIONS: both boys work together to put the drawbridge engineering. speech act/ action?
-What is the possible goal or purpose of the actions or dominated by Dimitri, the actions and specific dialogue allude to the fact that the boys are partner were trying to make a bridge.
-They create the storyline by demonstrating how the bridge was created.
-They a drawbridge."
-ACTIONS: both boys work together to put the drawbridge piece back onto engineering. speech act/ action?
-What is the possible goal or purpose of the actions or dominated by Dimitri, the actions and specific dialogue allude to the fact that the boys are partner were trying to make a bridge.
-They create the storyline by demonstrating how the bridge was created.
-They positioned a drawbridge."
-ACTIONS: both boys work together to put the drawbridge piece back onto the bridge; both engineering.
+Storylines Successful bridge Successful "So, for our Dimitri and building teamwork to build a bridge, we we Hudson are THINK: bridge tried to make veterans at bridge What is going Although the something like, building and on in this turns of talk are Dimitri and his it would be not engineering. speech act/ dominated by partner were trying a drawbridge." action?
+What Dimitri, the to make a bridge. is the possible actions and They create the ACTIONS: both goal or specific dialogue storyline by boys work purpose of the allude to the fact demonstrating how together to put actions or that the boys are the bridge was the drawbridge events? a team. created.
+They piece back onto positioned the bridge; both themselves as have hands on teammates and the artifact (i.e., builders. bridge)